hedhehd/AutoPlugin3/README.md

-RESOURCE FOLDER IN AUTOPLUG3 IS OUTDATED AND WILL NEVER BE UPDATED SINCE IT TAKES A LONG TIME.
+# Note
-Since you can use 7-Zip to access the vpk data.
+AUTOPLUG3 will not be uploaded since you can use 7-Zip to access the vpk data.
 # Autoplugin III
 Autoplugin for PSVITA
 This tool allows you to install/uninstall plugins with one click.